DDMAL/ISMIR2020/participant_guide.md

 We've tried to prepare the ISMIR2020 slack with a number of useful channels to help keep the conference lively and navigable.
 Here are the different types to look out for:

 -   Announcements: [#announce-official](https://ismir2020.slack.com/archives/C01AAM9QR98), [#announce-all](https://ismir2020.slack.com/archives/C01BWGM4QR0), and [#whats-on-now](https://ismir2020.slack.com/archives/C01ATLHDQ7P).
-Please do not leave of mute these channels as they are the most general way for us to keep you up-to-date on all the conference action.
+Please do not leave or mute these channels as they are the most general way for us to keep you up-to-date on all the conference action.

 -   [#announce-official](https://ismir2020.slack.com/archives/C01AAM9QR98): This channel is just for announcements from the ISMIR 2020 organisers.
 If it's posted here, it's important and maybe urgent.